Rural Challenges and "Straight Pipes"

 “Straight pipes” are commonly used to divert waste away from homes, usually downhill or into a depression, but they do not provide waste treatment.
 It is likely that illness and groundwater contamination are caused by the spread of untreated waste, though little data has been published for the region.
 Students aim to partner with a community to improve the safety and comfort of their homes.

 This project diverges from traditional EWB projects in that students are seeking a community to partner with rather than being approached through EWB.
 The insular nature of communities and past disappointments have made this a challenge, but students have reached out to Auburn extension agents in Black Belt counties; professors at other universities; the Alabama Department of Public Health; and more.
-They currently have a target of spring 2020 to be in talks with a community to earn their trust and begin site assessments.
+Within 2020, our domestic team successfully communicated, planned, and implemented a project with a flooded Atlanta culvert.